Isaac Cohen

-Isaac Cohen (26 July 1914 – 30 November 2007) was a Talmudic scholar and Chief Rabbi of Ireland for 20 years.
+Isaac Cohen (26 July 1914 – 30 November 2007) was a British Talmudic scholar and Chief Rabbi of Ireland for 20 years.

 Education

 Born in Llanelli, Wales to immigrants from Lithuania, he won a scholarship in 1928 to Aria College in Portsmouth, a boarding school which combined Jewish study with a place at Portsmouth Grammar School.
 In 1931 he enrolled at Jews College and University College London and gained a Bachelor of Arts in Semitics in 1935.
 In 1939 he married Fanny Weisfogel of London and they settled in Leeds.
 After the Second World War, he returned to London to complete his rabbinical diploma, which he gained in 1948, and subsequently took up a rabbinical position in Edinburgh.
 In 1956 he gained his PhD from the University of Edinburgh for research into Talmudic thought.

 Appointments

 His first post was at Harrow and Kenton Synagogue in Middlesex in 1935.
 In 1939 he moved to Leeds United Hebrew Congregation in the capacity of an additional minister in the Moortown area.
 He set up a Citizens Advice Bureau to help Jewish evacuees from London and was an officiating chaplain for Jewish Servicemen.
 In 1947 he succeeded Dr Salis Daiches as rabbi of the Edinburgh Hebrew Congregation.
 In 1956 he succeeded Rabbi Dr Immanuel Jakobovits as the Dublin-based Chief Rabbi of Ireland.
 During this time he also served as the Av Beth Din in Dublin.
 With the decline of the Irish community, he considered leading a community in London or taking up a position at the London Beth Din.
 He ended up remaining in Dublin until retiring in 1979 and eventually settled in Jerusalem, Israel.